Spinnies, Aberogwen: History and management

 Although the wetland ponds at Spinnies Aberogwen are now valued for their wildlife, they were originally "borrow pits" dug by Victorian labourers when the River Ogwen was canalised in 1822.
 The reserve remains part of the Penrhyn Estate but has been managed by the North Wales Wildlife Trust since 1983.
 A simple sluice gate still regulates freshwater input from Snowdonia, controlling water levels and salinity to prevent flooding and maintain the lagoon ecosystem.

 The reserve occupies a small coastal woodland centred on Aberogwen Lagoon in Gwynedd.
 The reserve comprises a series of shallow ponds fringed by mixed deciduous woodland, forming a mosaic of wetland habitats that are largely free from intensive management.

 Wildlife

-Despite covering just 3 hectares, Spinnies Aberogwen supports over 185 species of bird and a healthy mammal population (including stoats).
+Despite covering just 3 ha, Spinnies Aberogwen supports over 185 species of bird and a healthy mammal population (including stoats).
 Kingfishers are a signature resident, with grey herons also frequenting the ponds, and—on rare occasions—fish-eating ospreys passing through.

-In a comparative survey of eight green spaces across Angleseyand Gwynedd, Spinnies Reserve ranked among the most biodiverse, with Shannon–Weiner diversity indices of H′ = 2.56 for native plant species and H′ = 2.50 for introduced species.
+In a comparative survey of eight green spaces across Anglesey and Gwynedd, Spinnies Reserve ranked among the most biodiverse, with Shannon–Weiner diversity indices of H′ = 2.56 for native plant species and H′ = 2.50 for introduced species.
 Visitors to the site also rated its natural character very highly, giving an average "naturalness" score of 8.10 out of 10, reflecting its strong sense of wildness and minimal artificial influence.